 Skating on natural ice in the Rockies can be a wonderful experience, but it also involves some serious risks.
 Here are some things you should know.

-- If you are not sure if the ice is thick enough, stay off it
+- Please be sure to arm yourself with safety information before heading out, as Parks Canada does not monitor the ice.
+If you are not sure if the ice is thick enough, stay off it

 - Never skate alone